Chapter 8. Collections and Enumerators

 key type and the value type.
 The key is used to generate a hash for

 locating nodes in the list.
-CAtlMap
+CAtlMap would be useful for

 implementing collection item lookup by name instead of by